TRIBUTARIES FAQS

 Can my work be for sale during the exhibition?

 No, once the object list is finalized in the contract (approximately 3 months before the opening), work cannot be substituted or withdrawn until the close of the exhibition.
-This ensures we are able to provide proper exhibition furniture, mounts, labels, gallery guides, and marketing for the duration of your show.
+This ensures we can provide proper exhibition furniture, mounts, labels, gallery guides, and marketing for the duration of your show.

 Do I need to come to the Museum to install my work?